nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/08_TestTools/03_HtmlCheckTool/index.rst

 * Check whether the tags and attributes described in the configuration file \ [#]_ \ are used.
 * It is not case sensitive.
 Example: <tr>, <TR>, <Tr>, <tR>
 * The boolean attribute can be used.
 Example: <textarea disabled>
 * Omitting quotations in the attribute specification is not allowed.
-Example: ○ <table align="center"> × <table align=center>
+Example: OK: <table align="center"> Not OK: <table align=center>

 .. [#] The check contents can be customized by changing the configuration values.